samwilson/website/content/2016/0416_installing-atom.md

 (Good to go to the next step, that is.)

 Now install [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 It’s easier than the AtoM docs admit: just do it the normal way with `sudo apt-get install elasticsearch`.
-(I’d submit a change to the AtoM docs to remove the &#8220;it’s not in the Ubuntu repositories&#8221; line, but I’m not quite sure how yet.)
+(I’d submit a change to the AtoM docs to remove the “it’s not in the Ubuntu repositories” line, but I’m not quite sure how yet.)

 Start Elasticsearch (in the background; the `-d` switch) with `sudox /usr/share/elasticsearch/bin/elasticsearch -d` and carry on with the installation procedure.
 The rest seems to be fairly straight forward.